 Implications for Research and Practice: The results of the study hopefully can inspire other narrative writing lecturers all over the globe to maximize the use of visual images, including pictures and comic strips.
 These visual aids can enhance students’ writing abilities as well as their creativity.
 Students taking writing courses can hopefully be motivated to write better narratives.

-narrative writing, visual images, pictures, comic strips, mystery
+Keywords: Narrative writing, visual images, pictures, comic strips, mystery.